-1 Typical wo rds -e words Short vow vels -y words ; quick quicker quickest nice nicer nicest big bigger biggest happy happier happiest cold colder coldest late later latest hot hotter hottest chilly chillier chilliest long longer longest close closer closest thin thinner thinnest funny funnier funniest tall taller tallest ripe riper ripest fat fatter fattest lucky luckier luckiest
+1 Typical wo rds -e words : Short vow rels -y word: 5 quick quicker quickest nice nicer nicest big bigger biggest happy happier happiest cold colder coldest late later latest hot hotter hottest chilly chillier chilliest long longer longest close closer closest thin thinner thinnest funny funnier funniest tall taller tallest ripe riper ripest fat fatter fattest lucky luckier luckiest

-- Establish that the rules for adding ed and ing are the same as those for adding er and est to words. - Collect examples, use the words in sentences. - Introduce the suffix -able (e.g. enjoy enjoyable, rely reliable).
+- Establish that the rules for adding -ed and -ing are the same as those for adding -er and -est to words. - Collect examples, use the words in sentences. - Introduce the suffix -able (e.g. enjoy enjoyable, rely reliable).
 Invite examples from the class in the context of sentences. - Invite groups of children to find as many adjectives as they can, in a given time, ending with a specific suffix (-er, -est, -ly, -ful, -less, -able).
-Remind children they may have to change the base word if it ends in e or y. - Invite the children to give a meaning for each suffix. - Note: -ly means in this manner. - -less means without. - -ful means full of. - -able means able to. - -er and -est relate to more and most. - - er can also mean belonging to (e.g. islander, villager).
+Remind children they may have to change the base word if it ends in e or y. - Invite the children to give a meaning for each suffix. - Note: -ly means having the qualities of when it is attached to a noun to make an adjective.
+(It is also a common way of turning an adjective into an adverb, as in beautiful beautifully.
+When used in this way, it means in this manner.) - less means without. - ful means full of. - -able means being able to be whatever is denoted by the root word e.g. capable of being relied upon. - -er and -est relate to more and most. - er can also mean belonging to (e.g. islander, villager) or someone or something performing an action (e.g. rider, walker).